NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 Document your security posture

 The Bill introduces outcome-based duties rather than tick-box checklists.
 You need to be able to demonstrate that your security measures are appropriate, proportionate and effective.
-If you do not have formal policies in place, start with our free IT policy templates and build from there.
+If you do not have formal policies in place, start there.

 Get Cyber Essentials certified

 The Government is pushing Cyber Essentials harder than ever.
-The data backs it up: organisations with Cyber Essentials certification see 92% fewer insurance claims.
+Organisations with Cyber Essentials certification see 92% fewer insurance claims.
 It is the minimum credible standard and it is increasingly being demanded by enterprise clients and public sector buyers.

 Brief your board

 Only 27% of UK businesses now have a board member responsible for cyber security, down from 38% in 2021.
 That is a worrying trend and one the Bill is designed to reverse.
-Make sure your leadership team understands what is coming and has signed off on a readiness plan.
+Make sure your leadership team understands what is coming.
 If you do not have a CTO or IT Director to drive this, a fractional technology leader can fill that gap without the six-figure salary commitment.

 Monitor the secondary legislation